WalterOuO/leetcode/README.md

 # leetcode
-This repo records mine leetcode solution.
+This repo records my leetcode solution.
 The order is followed by Leetcode: Data Structure & Algorithm Explore Curriculum